tkx68/todo-tutorial/README.md

 Note that the backend doesn't do anything up to now.
 Its just the frontend running on its own warp server.

+# How to get Haskell Language Server working

+Simply install HLS with ghcup in the main Linux OS.
+The start nix shell with

+    $ nix-shell . -A shells.ghc

+and within nix shell start VS Code:

+    [nix-shell:~/devel/try-reflex/todo-tutorial]$ code .

+Now set your normal wrapper as the HLS executable in VS Code options.
+You can find this with e.g.

+    [nix-shell:~/devel/try-reflex/todo-tutorial]$ which haskell-language-server-wrapper
+    /home/torsten/.local/bin/haskell-language-server-wrapper

+In this case search for "haskell server" in the options and set

+    ${HOME}/.local/bin/haskell-language-server-wrapper

+there.
+No restart VS Code.

+# Compiler and language extensions

+We use the compiler version GHC 8.6.5 with the current setup.
+This limits our useful language extensions to the following list:

+    * BangPatterns
+    * BinaryLiterals
+    * BlockArguments
+    * ConstrainedClassMethods
+    * ConstraintKinds
+    * DataKinds
+    * DeriveDataTypeable
+    * DeriveFoldable
+    * DeriveFunctor
+    * DeriveGeneric
+    * DeriveLift
+    * DeriveTraversable
+    * DerivingStrategies
+    * DoAndIfThenElse
+    * EmptyCase
+    * EmptyDataDecls
+    * EmptyDataDeriving
+    * ExistentialQuantification
+    * ExplicitForAll
+    * FlexibleContexts
+    * FlexibleInstances
+    * FunctionalDependencies
+    * GADTs
+    * GADTSyntax
+    * GeneralisedNewtypeDeriving
+    * HexFloatLiterals
+    * InstanceSigs
+    * KindSignatures
+    * LambdaCase
+    * MonoLocalBinds
+    * MonomorphismRestriction
+    * MultiParamTypeClasses
+    * MultiWayIf
+    * NamedFieldPuns
+    * NamedWildCards
+    * NoImplicitPrelude
+    * NumericUnderscores
+    * OverloadedStrings
+    * PatternGuards
+    * PolyKinds
+    * PostfixOperators
+    * QuasiQuotes
+    * RankNTypes
+    * RecordWildCards
+    * RecursiveDo
+    * ScopedTypeVariables
+    * StandaloneDeriving
+    * TemplateHaskell
+    * TupleSections
+    * TypeApplications
+    * TypeFamilies
+    * TypeOperators
+    * TypeSynonymInstances
+    * UnicodeSyntax
+    * ViewPatterns

+Further we add the following compiler options in order to get stricter errors and more warnings:

+    * -Wall
+    * -Wcompat
+    * -optP-Wno-nonportable-include-path
+    * -fdiagnostics-color=always
+    * -Werror=missing-methods
+    * -Werror=unused-top-binds
+    * -Werror=unused-pattern-binds
+    * -Werror=incomplete-patterns
+    * -Werror=overlapping-patterns
+    * -Werror=missing-methods
+    * -Werror=unrecognised-pragmas
+    * -Werror=duplicate-exports
+    * -Werror=missing-fields
+    * -Werror=wrong-do-bind
+    * -Werror=simplifiable-class-constraints
+    * -Werror=deferred-type-errors
+    * -Werror=tabs
+    * -Werror=inaccessible-code
+    * -Werror=star-binder
+    * -fwarn-tabs
+    * -Wno-orphans
+    * -Wunused-packages
+    * -Wincomplete-uni-patterns

 # Simplest TODO Application

+I use the Prelude replacement Relude in order not to make things too easy.
+Now add the frontend elements from the tutorial.
+Things work except that I had to fix the optimised version of the `todoWidget` function.

+Due to BlockArguments language extension I can drop the $ signs in front of the `do`s now.
+Furthermore I add Bootstrap support and my favorite icon.